Hiba Tawaji: 2017–2022: Hiba Tawaji 30 and global activities

-2022–present: Signing at Universal and international recognition
+2022–present: Signing at Universal, international recognition and Baad Sneen

 In 2022, Tawaji signed a record deal with Universal Music Arabia, a division of Republic Records and Universal Music Group.
 She is managed by Lebanese-Canadian executive Wassim "SAL" Slaiby, the CEO of the label, which he launched to promote Arabic music on a global scale.
-Slaiby also manages Doja Cat, The Weeknd and Nicki Minaj among other talents.
-On 7 October 2022, Tawaji released her first single under UMA, called Que Será Será (Law Nebka Sawa) featuring Puerto Rican star Luis Fonsi.
+On 7 October 2022, Tawaji released her first single under UMA called "Que Será Será" (Law Nebka Sawa) featuring Puerto Rican star Luis Fonsi.
 The music video accompanying the song reached 3 million views on YouTube within three days of its release.

 She also conducted a one-time concert open to public for free, called Night of Hope, in the first large musical event after the 2020 Beirut explosion.
 As part of the cultural revival efforts amidst the political and economic crisis Lebanon is facing, the Rahbani-produced performance took place at the Forum de Beyrouth and was broadcast live on MTV Lebanon.
 The singer performed a duet with Elissa, one of the country's most well-known artists.
 She also headlined a concert in Dubai as a part of the festivities for the luxury brand Louis Vuitton's 200th anniversary.

+In February 2023, Tawaji released Habibi Khalas, second single from her upcoming album.
+The track is penned by long-time collaborator Oussama Rahbani and Adonis frontman Anthony Khoury and is accompanied by a music video shot in Paris.
+Tawaji released her studio album Baad Sneen in May 2023, her first one under her Universal deal.
+The record was published with the music video of the eponymous third single, in which Tawaji performs in the Egyptian dialect.

 Personal life

 On 19 September 2020, she married the French-Lebanese musician Ibrahim Maalouf.
 In 2021, she gave birth to their son, Nael.
+In 2023, she announced on Instagram that Maalouf and herself have welcomed their second child, a daughter named Rita Aya.

 Influences and artistic legacy

-Hiba Tawaji has received much praise for her versatile vocal abilities, as she has performed in numerous genres such as opera, Arabic pop, Western pop, jazz, blues, Tarab, Latin genres and French variété, as well as religious hymns.
-She cites Dalida, Lara Fabian, Celine Dion, Whitney Houston, Léo Ferré, Daniel Lévi and Charles Aznavour as her influences since childhood, alongside her personal favorite Mariah Carey, but stated she has never limited her music preferences to one genre.
-In her concerts, she has also tapped into the jazz genre, performing I Can Explain by Rachelle Ferrell and using the whistle register.
+Tawaji has received much praise for her versatile vocal abilities, as she has performed in numerous genres such as opera, Arabic pop, Western pop, jazz, blues, Tarab, Latin genres, and French variété, as well as religious hymns.
+She cites Dalida, Lara Fabian, Celine Dion, Whitney Houston, Léo Ferré, Daniel Lévi, and Charles Aznavour as her influences since childhood, alongside her personal favorite Mariah Carey, but stated she has never limited her music preferences to one genre.
+In her concerts, she has also tapped into the jazz genre, performing "I Can Explain" by Rachelle Ferrell, using the whistle register.

 Tawaji is also known to shoot spontaneous behind-the-scenes documentaries of her projects and concerts, directed by Nader Mousally and released on YouTube.